Watch Me (horse): 2019: three-year-old season

-On 10 April 2019 Watch Me began her second campaign in the Listed Prix Imprudence over 1400 metres at Maisons-Laffitte Racecourse in which she was partnered by Christophe Soumillon and started the 5.8/1 third chpice in a field of seven.
+On 10 April 2019 Watch Me began her second campaign in the Listed Prix Imprudence over 1400 metres at Maisons-Laffitte Racecourse in which she was partnered by Christophe Soumillon and started the 5.8/1 third choice in a field of seven.
 After being restrained in the early stages she made progress in the last 400 metres overtook the favourite Suphala in the closing stages and won by a short neck.
 The filly was ridden by Olivier Peslier when she was moved up to the highest class for the Group 1 Poule d'Essai des Pouliches over 1600 metres at Longchamp Racecourse on 12 May.
 She appeared to be making good progress when she was hampered in the closing stages and came home sixth of the ten runners behind Castle Lady.

 In June Watch Me was sent to England and started a 20/1 outsider for the Coronation Stakes over one mile at Royal Ascot.
 Hermosa started favourite, while the other seven runners included Castle Lady, Pretty Pollyanna and the undefeated Jubiloso.
 After tracking the leaders, Boudot sent Watch Me into the lead approaching the final furlong and the French filly kept on well to defeat Hermosa by one and a half lengths.
 Her victory was enthusiastically celebrated by a contingent of flag-waving French supporters.
 Graffard said "She traveled really nicely, and I shouted a lot...
 I worked six years in England, so I always said to myself, 'I need to come here and win a big race.'
 I've tried before, but today is just amazing.
 I love this filly.
 I always thought she was very good, and it's incredible".

 Watch Me returned to the track in August for the Prix Jacques Le Marois at Deauville Racecourse, a race which saw her matched against older horses for the first time.
 She was made the 2.1/1 favourite but was unable to quicken in the closing stages and finished fourth behind Romanised, Shaman and Line of Duty, beaten just over two and a half lengths by the winner.
 After another break the filly contested the Prix de l'Opéra over 2000 metres at Longchamp on 6 October in which she was repeatedly denied a clear run in the straight before coming home third behind Villa Marina and Fleeting.